privacygmail cleanupemail security

 • You trust their data handling policies

-Why it's second choice for privacy:
+Why it's the second choice on privacy:

 • Server-side processing (emails uploaded)

-• But: No data selling
+• But: no data selling

-• But: Clear 45-day retention policy
+• But: a clear 45-day retention policy

 • But: GDPR compliant